Varnan-ui/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Subtitle goes here
     text: >
-      Turn your SaaS users into paying customers with precision-engineered AI funnels.
       Our custom marketing funnels are tailored specifically for your SaaS to help you attract users, nurture leads, and convert them into long-term customers.
 Built to work seamlessly across multiple channels, these funnels are your secret weapon for consistent growth
     actions:
       - label: Get started
         altText: ''